PelionIoT/meta-parsec/README.md

 ==============

-This layer contains recipes for the Parsec service with a software TPM provider service.
+This layer contains recipes for the Parsec service with either a software TPM or a PKCS11 provider service.

-Password
+Software TPM Password
 ============

 By default both the parsec and software TPM are configured to use the password **tpm_pass**